jacobcassidy/wordpress-config-files/README.md

 3. Reload VSCode window
 4. Run `npx eslint .` to confirm it's working.

-## Steps for creating a new patch:
+## Steps for creating a new patch

 1. `npx patch-package @wordpress/eslint-plugin`
 2. Add to package.json scripts: `"postinstall": "patch-package",`

 > [!IMPORTANT]
-> If you are installing packages from scratch, the `package.json` file in `@wordpress/eslint-plugin` will not come from the patch so you will need to override it manually the first time.
+> If you are installing packages from scratch, the `package.json` file inside `@wordpress/eslint-plugin` will not come from the patch so you will need to override it manually the first time.